Lucadena80/urlhasher/README.md

 >INPUT: String $url, FileClass $file

 This is where the downloading of the file happens.
+For this I am using HttpClientInterface so I can let Symfony handle the download of the file before hashing it by calling another service.

+- Second File src/Service/FileDownloader

+>INPUT: String $url, FileClass $file

-For this I am using HttpClientInterface so I can let Symfony handle the download of the file before hashing it.
-I did chose a default hashing of "md5", however implementing a different hashing method added maybe via parameter would be simple.
+This simple service handles the hashing of the content recovered from the url.
+I created a service because we can choose to use any other hashing method without changing the downloader service.
+I did chose a default hashing of "md5", however implementing a different hashing method would be simple.

-- The third file is src/Entity/FileStorage.php
+- The forth file is src/Entity/FileStorage.php

 This file creates a class for a file object that is instanced in HashCommand.php and sent to FileDownloader where it is populated with data that is verified for the retry mechanism.